 A problem oriented learning approach will be taken in tutorials developing a mastery of concepts and associated economic analysis applied to real world issues.

-4. Critically analyse and synthesize multiple sources of economic information in order to support conclusions and address issues.
+4. Critically analyse and synthesise multiple sources of economic information in order to support conclusions and address issues

 5. Produce presentations using academic standard, style and structure appropriate to purpose and audience.